Grevillea calliantha: Description

 Grevillea calliantha is a spreading, compact, often flat-topped shrub that typically grows to about 1 m high and 2 to 3 m wide.
 Its leaves are pinnatipartite, almost pinnatisect, 40–75 mm long with mostly three to seven linear lobes 10–45 mm and 1.0–1.5 mm wide with the edges rolled under.
 The flowers are arranged in groups on a rachis 50–70 mm long, and are pale yellow to apricot-coloured and woolly-hairy on the outside, the pistil 28.5–40 mm long, the style maroon-black to reddish.
 Flowering occurs from August to November and the fruit is a woolly-hairy follicle 13–18 mm long.

 Taxonomy

 Grevillea calliantha was first formally described in 1991 by Robert Owen Makinson and Peter M. Olde in the journal Telopea from specimens collected near Cataby in 1989.
 The specific epithet (calliantha) means "beautiful-flowered".

 Distribution and habitat

 This grevillea grows in heathland in sandy soil and is restricted an area north of Cataby in the Geraldton Sandplains and Swan Coastal Plain biogeographic regions of south-western Western Australia.

 Conservation status

-Grevillea calliantha is listed as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and as "Threatened Flora (Declared Rare Flora — Extant)" by the Department of Biodiversity, Conservation and Attractions.
+Grevillea calliantha has been listed as Critically Endangered on the IUCN Red List of Threatened Species.
+It is also listed as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and as "Threatened Flora (Declared Rare Flora — Extant)" by the Department of Biodiversity, Conservation and Attractions.
+The species is limited in distribution to an estimated area of occupancy (AOO) of 8km² and in 2017, its population was found to consist of only 47 mature individuals.
 An Interim Recovery Plan has been prepared.